 If You Can't Come to Us, We'll Come to You

 For those patrons who are simply unable to visit us at the Library, we bring the Library to them!
 Our Homebound Delivery Service brings books and other media to patrons who are confined to their homes, and we also can assist in enrollment in the Colorado Talking Book Library for patrons who are physically unable to hold books.
 There are no overdue fines with this program, and it's easy to enroll.
-To enroll or to volunteer as a driver for this program, simply contact Debbie by email, by calling 303-651-8795 or by signing up online here.
+To enroll or to volunteer as a driver for this program, simply contact Kirsten by email or by calling 303-774-4439.

 Use our Video Phone!